Our Happy Cat logo

 • Risk of disease.
 Ticks can carry a range of diseases, such as Lyme disease

-Ticks are second only to the Mosquito for transmitting infectious disease to both animals and humans and so removing ticks and preventing there spread is vitally important.
+Ticks are second only to the Mosquito for transmitting infectious disease to both animals and humans and so removing ticks and preventing their spread and removing ticks is vitally important.

-The earlier you can detect a tick on your cat the better.
-So regularly check your cat’s fur and skin for small lumps and bumps which could be the tick attached to the body.
-If found removing ticks as soon as possible is the best way to help prevent any serious infections..
+Detecting and removing ticks on your cat as soon as possible the better the outcome for your cat.
+So regularly check your cat’s fur and skin for small lumps and bumps which could be a tick attached to the body.
+Removing ticks, if found, should be done as soon as possible to help prevent any serious infections.

 Signs that your cat may have been bitten by a tick which has since dropped off and may have caused illness are: